ryanascherr/password-generator/README.md

 ## Description

-With this page, users can create a random password using a set of four parameters.
+With this page, users can create a random password using a set of five parameters.
 As longer passwords and passwords with a variety of different characters are more secure and less likely to be guessed, I wanted users to be able to easily create such passwords with only a few prompts.

 ## Installation